legal resources necessary to hold negligent facilities accountable.

-Our dedicated affiliate nursing home abuse legal team has specialized experience in these matters and can help you investigate the mistreatment of your loved one, assist you in transferring him or her to a healthier environment, and pursue the compensation your loved one deserves.
+Our dedicated affiliate nursing home abuse legal team has specialized experience in these matters and can help you investigate the mistreatment of your loved one, assist you in transferring them to a healthier environment, and pursue the compensation your loved one deserves.

-Our nursing home abuse and neglect lawyers have compiled data from reported settlements and jury verdicts from across Illinois to give you an idea of what your case may be worth in a civil law context.
+Our nursing home abuse and neglect lawyers have compiled data from reported settlements and jury verdicts across Illinois to give you an idea of what your case may be worth in a civil law context.
 We have broken down these cases according to case type and patient injury.Settlements

 Learn more about these Illinois nursing home lawsuit settlements below: